 My original posts there receive little to no engagement.
 Thus I am increasingly reluctant to post anything in my own words on my main feed, so I almost exclusively repost or reply, though less of each.

 Second, my experience is that almost all humans are substantially ethically and intellectually self-limiting.
-I have personally never known - or known of - a substantive exception.
+I have personally never known - or even known of - a substantive exception.
 Not one, not ever.
 Even the minuscule number of the best among us tend to specialize, rather than attempt to be holistic.

 This is in large part because it requires more time and cerebral bandwidth to deal with the innumerable issues we humans create, than almost any are willing to expend in resolving well.
 Far and away more problems and problem creators, than dedicated, holistic-minded problem solvers.